RobbinLawJavaScript/javascript-demos/aa-environment-setup/readme.md

         Markdown All in One - preview .md files. https://masteringmarkdown.com/
         Live Server - opens in the default browser.
-        Live Preview - opens in a tab in VSCode. icon themes - "material icon theme".
+        Live Preview (Microsoft) - opens in a tab in VSCode. icon themes - "material icon theme".
         color themes - from marketplace "one dark pro"